 Hernando is a somewhat small city located in the state of Mississippi.
 With a population of 16,399 people and four constituent neighborhoods, Hernando is the 29th largest community in Mississippi.
-Hernando has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Hernando was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Hernando economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Hernando, where the median household income is $79,195.00.

 Hernando real estate is some of the most expensive in Mississippi, although Hernando house values don't compare to the most expensive real estate in the U.S.

 Hernando is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hernando is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Hernando who work in sales jobs (14.85%), office and administrative support (13.40%), and management occupations (12.13%).

 Because of many things, Hernando is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Hernando really has some of the features that families look for when choosing a good community to raise children.
 Is Hernando perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 Being a small city, Hernando does not have a public transit system used by locals to get to and from work.